 Crime could mean proceeds of corruption, fraud, drug trafficking or tax evaded income.
 These illegal gains are required to be laundered so that they’re harder to track.

 AML regulations want to stop criminals from transferring funds that are ill-gotten gains.
 AML is important for the development of nation as it results in increase in tax collections.
 That is probably the reason AML rules consider tax evasion as financial crime.

-- Conduct identity verification of the customer
+- Verify the identity of the customer

 - Assess the risk of money laundering and terrorist financing.

 - Understand the source of funds and the legitimacy of the business relationship.